GridProtectionAlliance/openECA/Source/Templates/Matlab/Readme.txt

-Run the "Program.m" MATLAB script to start the openECA project template.
+Run the "Program.m" MATLAB script to start the openECA test harness project.